Growing the Egyptian Walking Onion

 The adult plants are started off by planting the small mature onions from the top of the stems.
 These begin forming in spring and are ready for harvesting in late summer — here on the Isle of Man (zone 9) mine are ready to be picked and stored in August.
 You’ll know that they’re ready when the stems have browned and dried up and the tiny bulbs look like miniature onions.

 If you keep them dry, cool, and out of direct sunlight, the onionettes can last into the new year.
 You can also plant some of them in the autumn to create new plants for next year.

 Planting them Outdoors

 The little onion sets can be planted straight into the soil, providing it’s not too cold or wet.
 The best time to do this is in early autumn and you should cover them with about an inch of soil.
-You can also choose to break them up into individuals or you can plant the entire top set as one in the ground.
+You can break them up into individual onions or you can plant the entire top set as one in the ground.

 The plants don’t seem to mind crowding each other but I tend to space mine a few inches apart.
-All alliums like rich soil that’s well drained so if you have space in a raised bed, put them in there.
-You’ll see green spikes starting to grow in early February.
+All alliums like rich soil that’s well drained so if you have space in a raised bed, plant them there.
+You’ll see see signs of life by early February.

 Growing in Modules

 The other way to grow Egyptian Walking Onions is in modules.
 Fill them with compost and just press the little sets into the centre.
 They don’t need to be fully buried either since the chance of birds or the elements uprooting them is low.
 Water them well and set them either in your greenhouse or a sheltered area in the garden.
 You’ll have green shoots on them around the same time as outdoor planted sets.

 Planting in the Garden